Wendelize/XML_Formatter/README.md

 # VENDELA IS AWESOM AT FORMATTING XML!
+Download Project!
-You need npm installed. not my problem.
+You need npm installed, not my problem.

 ### RUN SERVER
 1. Open project in Explorer